tomphp/PhpBook/01-the-development-environment.md

 `vagrant up`

-This may take some time and you may be prompted to enter your sudo password but be patient.
+This may take some time and you may be prompted to enter your password to allow Vagant to `sudo` to update some config files, but just be patient.

-When it is done open your browers and enter the IP address we selected earlier into the location bar like so:
+When it is done, open your brower and enter the IP address we selected earlier into the location bar like so:

 `http://192.168.5.1/`